Instructor: Julia Brown

 By the end of EN-101, students will be able to perform the following tasks:

-- Identify an intellectual question or problem worthy of further study;
+- Identify an intellectual question or problem worthy of further study through the process of reading, research, and writing.

-- Make use of relevant evidence from sources such as written texts, visual images, graphs, charts, electronic media observations, interviews, and surveys;
+- Differentiate relevant evidence throughout all writing tasks, including written texts, visual images, electronic media and such primary sources as observations, interviews, and surveys.

-- Use a variety of writing and revision strategies for generating, revising, editing and proof reading their own and others’ writing;
+- Use a variety of writing and revision strategies for generating, revising, editing and proofreading writing.

-- Employ logical structures and stylistic approaches appropriate to a form or genre of writing (transitional language, progressive development of ideas, etc.)
+- Determine logical arguments and stylistic approaches appropriate to form or genre of writing: transitional language, progressive development of ideas, etc.

 All papers must be typed in Times New Roman font, double spaced, and 12 point.
 All essays must be documented and formatted in accordance with MLA style.
 All papers must be submitted via Blackboard as a Word document or a PDF.